willddy/willddy.github.com/readings.md

 ###Hadoop Mapreduce Internals
 ###<i class="icon-star"></i><i class="icon-star"></i><i class="icon-star"></i><i class="icon-star"></i><i class="icon-star"></i>
 #####Big Data Area
-* Level Mid.
 * Level Adv.

-In reading.
-This book tells the how map and reduce implemented in source code level.
+This book tells how map and reduce are implemented in source code level.
+It covers lots of detail that other book never mentioned.
+It can help reading the source code.
+This is kind of book helping uderstanding instead of practicing something.
+There are less code samples with book.
+The picture and comparing form in this book are really good for reading and undersanding.
 ___
 <a href="http://www.amazon.com/Big-Data-Revolution-Transform-Think/dp/0544002695/ref=sr_1_1?ie=UTF8&qid=1367466814&sr=8-1&keywords=Big+Date%3AA+Revolution+That+Will+Transform+How+We+Live%2C+Work%2C+and+Think" target="_blank"><img src="/images/bigdataera.jpg" width="150" height="200" alt="avatar" align ="right"  /></a>
 ###Big Data: A Revolution That Will Transform How We Live, Work, and Think